List of stations in London fare zone 6

-Fare zone 6 is an outer zone of Transport for London's zonal fare system used for calculating the price of tickets for travel on the London Underground, London Overground, Docklands Light Railway, National Rail services (since 2007), and the Elizabeth line within Greater London.
-The zone was created in January 1991; previously it had formed part of zone 5 since May 1983.
+Fare zone 6 is an outer zone of Transport for London's zonal fare system used for calculating the price of tickets for travel on the London Underground, London Overground, Docklands Light Railway (DLR), National Rail services (since 2007), and the Elizabeth line within Greater London.
+The zone was created on 6 January 1991.
+Previously, it formed part of zone 5, that was created as Outer zone 3c on 22 May 1983 and had been renamed on 8 January 1989.
 It extends from approximately 12-16 mi from Piccadilly Circus.

 List of stations

 The following stations are within zone 6: